-Filed under: Affordable Style, Home Decor, How it's Made, My Style.
+Filed under: Affordable Style, Home and Garden, How it's Made, My Style.
 Tagged as: affordable decor, cushion, custom pillow, drop cloth, monogram, outdoor pillow, pillow.

 I am in the process of doing a mini make over on my back patio.
 I am planning to spending a lot more time out there doing hand embroidery – I have a few unfinished projects that I would like to complete.
 I wanted to add some pillows to my patio chairs – the plan is the more comfortable I am, the more I will get done:)